Tierion (TNT) Reaches Market Cap of $52.14 Million

 According to CryptoCompare, “Tierion is a platform for data verification.
 Tierion works by creating a proof that links data to a transaction on a blockchain.
 This is called anchoring.
 Anyone with this proof can verify the data’s integrity and timestamp without relying on a trusted authority. “

-It is usually not presently possible to purchase alternative cryptocurrencies such as Tierion directly using U.S. dollars.
-Investors seeking to acquire Tierion should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Tierion using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Tierion directly using U.S. dollars.
+Investors seeking to trade Tierion should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Tierion using one of the aforementioned exchanges.

 Receive News & Updates for Tierion Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Tierion and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.